Sea urchin: Trophic ecology

 Sea urchins feed mainly on algae, so they are primarily herbivores, but can feed on sea cucumbers and a wide range of invertebrates, such as mussels, polychaetes, sponges, brittle stars, and crinoids, making them omnivores, consumers at a range of trophic levels.

 Adult sea urchins are usually well protected against most predators by their strong and sharp spines, which can be venomous in some species.
 The small urchin clingfish lives among the spines of urchins such as Diadema; juveniles feed on the pedicellariae and sphaeridia, adult males choose the tube feet and adult females move away to feed on shrimp eggs and molluscs.

-Sea urchins are one of the favourite foods of lobsters, crabs, triggerfish, California sheephead, sea otter, and wolf eels (which specialise in sea urchins).
-All these animals carry particular adaptations (teeth, pincers, claws) and a strength that allow them to overcome the excellent protective features of sea urchins.
+Sea urchins are preyed upon by a number of marine animals, including lobsters, crabs, triggerfish, California sheephead, sea otters.
+Wolf eels are considered specialist predators of sea urchins.
+These predators have evolved adaptations - such as specialized teeth, pincers, or claws, along with sufficient physical strength that allows them to overcome the sea urchin's protective spines and shell.